-We recorded stock-based compensation expense of approximately \$4.7 million and \$2.7 million for the years ended December 31, 2021 and 2020, respectively.
-We expect to continue to grant stock options and other equity-based awards in the future, and to the extent that we do, our stock-based compensation expense recognized in future periods will likely increase.
+We recorded stock-based compensation expense of approximately \$4.7 million for each of the years ended December 31, 2022 and 2021, respectively.
+We expect to continue to grant stock options, restricted stock units and other equity-based awards in the future and to the extent that we do, our stock-based compensation expense recognized in future periods will likely increase.
+For stock options and purchase rights granted under the ESPP, we estimate the grant date fair value using the Black-Scholes option-pricing valuation model.
+For RSUs, we use the closing price of our common stock on the date of grant to determine the fair value.

 The Black-Scholes option pricing model requires the use of highly subjective and complex assumptions, which determine the fair value of stock-based awards.
 If we had made different assumptions, our stock-based compensation expense, net loss and net loss per share attributable to common stockholders could have been significantly different.
-See Notes 2 and 8 to our audited financial statements included elsewhere in this Annual Report on Form 10-K for information concerning certain of the specific assumptions we used in applying the Black-Scholes option pricing model to determine the estimated fair value of our stock options granted and purchases under our ESPP rights in the years ended December 31, 2021 and 2020.
+See Note 2 and Note 8 to our audited financial statements in this Annual Report on Form 10-K for information concerning certain of the specific assumptions we used in applying the Black-Scholes option pricing model to determine the estimated fair value of our stock options granted and purchases under our ESPP rights in the years ended December 31, 2022 and 2021.